fguerri/internet-outbound-microhack/README.md

 - Choose you region for deployment (location).
 E.g. eastus, westeurope, etc

-  > If you plan to go through Challenge 4, you should deploy your Microhack environment in Azure West Europe.
+  > **WARNING IN DEPLOYMENT REGION !! :** If you plan to go through Challenge 4, you **should deploy** your Microhack environment in **Azure West Europe**.
 Some tasks in challenge 4 require configuration steps that are region-dependent.
 Scripts to automate those steps are provided for West Europe only.
 It is possible to complete Challenge 4 when the Microhack enviroment is deployed in different regions, but this will require more manual configuration steps (instructions are provided).

 - When prompted, confirm with a **yes** to start the deployment